Mediatek-Cloud/mcs-resources/content/en/tutorial/ifttt_trigger.md

-# Connecting MCS with IFTTT Triger
+# Connecting MCS with IFTTT

 In this tutorial, we will learn how to set up MCS with [IFTTT](https://ifttt.com/).
 You can connect your MCS device with IFTTT and interact with many other IoT and social media service providers on IFTTT platform such as Google and Facebook.